 Auto Insurance Recommendations

-It's a little-known fact but many car insurers use credit scores to help set your car insurance premium.
-California, along with Hawaii and Massachusetts, is one of the few states that don't allow this practice.
+It's a little-known fact, but many car insurers use credit scores to help set your car insurance premium.
+Along with Hawaii and Massachusetts, California is one of the few states that don't allow this practice.
 Generally, a lower score will mean you pay higher premiums.
 So if you get insurance in any of the 47 states that allow this practice, increasing your credit score and really save on costs.Report Reduced Mileage

-A major component in calculating the cost of your auto insurance is how many miles you drive per year.
-The average American drives 12,000 miles a year and insurance companies normally set this as the default.
-If you are below the average or have had a major change in the amount you commute let your insurer know.
+A major component in calculating your auto insurance cost is how many miles you drive per year.
+The average American drives 12,000 miles a year, and insurance companies normally set this as the default.
+If you are below the average or have had a major change in the amount you commute, let your insurer know.
 Your reduced driving could bring your premiums down from 5 to 10 percent.Choose Your Car Wisely

 If you add a single teenager to your auto insurance policy, you could see an average increase in your premium of 90%.
-This can differ from state to state so make sure to check with your insurance on what the additional cost will be, be flexible on shopping around and looking for better rates with different insurers.
+This can differ from state to state, so make sure to check with your insurance on the additional cost, be flexible on shopping around, and look for better rates with different insurers.